Is it time to sell your business?

 The First Steps

-Okay, let’s assume that you have decided to at least take the first few steps to actually selling your business.
+Okay, let’s assume that you have decided to at least take the first few steps to actually sell your business.
 Before you even think about placing your business for sale, there are some things you should do first.
 The first thing you have to do is to gather information about the business for sale.

 Here’s a checklist of the items you should get together: